Turbehrt/horosc-Excel/README.md

 Unlike in ARRAYS, each cell of METHOD A and METHOD B is the result of a single formula.
 Those fomulas can be used in other cells, or imported to other Excel projects by copying the three VBA modules.

 > [!NOTE]
-> In the proposed templates (as in the original Horosc programme), all input numbers are expected to be expressed in degrees in sexagesimal form.
+> In the proposed templates (as in the original Horosc program), all input numbers are expected to be expressed in degrees in sexagesimal form.
 Separators provided in the input, if consistant, are reused in the output (ex: 187.12'04, 187°12'04'', 187d 12m).
 However, it is possible to use formulas to compute from inputs in decimal radians.
 >
-> When comparing with data from the original North programme, or with _[Horosc for Google Sheets](https://github.com/Turbehrt/horosc-GoogleSheets)_, note that resulting longitudes, right ascensions and geographical latitudes are expected to be expressed in sexagesimal degrees, but quality coefficients in radians.
+> When comparing with data from the original Horosc programme, or with _[Horosc for Google Sheets](https://github.com/Turbehrt/horosc-GoogleSheets)_, note that resulting longitudes, right ascensions and geographical latitudes are expected to be expressed in sexagesimal degrees, but quality coefficients in radians.

 ## Calculation methods and intermediate functions